Episode 3

 Speaker C:

-We gonna get you to that football field and college, you know, and it's the white family, you know, So I really just, like, put my.
+We gonna get you to that football field and college, you know, Mr. White family.

 Speaker C: